yoelmatveyev/Izhora/README.md

 >(defparameter machine (make-izhora)) ; Create an empty machine

->(asm-compile-file-to-machine "whatever.s" machine) ; Comppile an assembly file
+>(asm-compile-file-to-machine "whatever.s" machine) ; Compile an assembly file

 >(save-machine machine "whatever") ; Save the machine's state, the extension .izh is automatically added

->(step-program machine 100) ; Run the machine by 100 steps, by 1 step if the second parameter is ommited.
+>(step-program machine 100) ; Run the machine by 100 steps, by 1 step if the second parameter is omitted.

->(display-run machine :speed 1000) ; Run with the display, 1000 steps poer frame (1 by default)
+>(display-run machine :speed 1000) ; Run with the display, 1000 steps per frame (1 by default)

->(print-machine machine) ; Print the machine's state in the REPL, zero values are ommited
+>(print-machine machine) ; Print the machine's state in the REPL, zero values are omitted

 >(load-machine machine) ; Load a raw .izh file